Steve Conway (singer): Death and funeral

 On 10 April 1952, Conway was operated on.
 He came round after the anaesthetic, and was visited by Lilian, but Conway suffered with post-operative complications, and died at Guy's Hospital in London on 19 April 1952, aged 31.
 Following his death, it was revealed that as Conway hated to disappoint an audience or break a contract, for the last few weeks of his final tour, he was spending 20 out of 24 hours a day in bed, arriving at the theatre just in time for his performance.

 Conway's death was widely reported in both the musical and national press.
 On Friday 25 April at 2.30pm, he was cremated at Golders Green Crematorium, with a congregation of around 100, including "bandleaders, vocalists, musicians, recording executives, music publishers, song writers, artistes, agents, managers and reporters", Melody Maker reporter Chris Hayes later remembered.
 "There were about 75 floral tributes", Hayes added, noting that they ranged "from simple little bouquets from fans, to elaborate wreathes from wealthy stars.
 The most touching came from his heartbroken daughter and was in the shape of a miniature chair inscribed Daddy's Little Girl, a poignant memory of his hit song."
 At the time of his death, Conway's daughter Janice was eight years old.

 Legacy

 Several years after Conway's death, his producer, Norman Newell, renamed the then unknown pianist Trevor Stanford as Russ Conway in tribute to Steve ('Russ' was taken from the Russ Henderson Steel Band).
-Under this name, Russ achieved notable success in the 1950s and 60s.
+Under this name, Russ Conway achieved considerable success in the 1950s and 60s.

 Since the early 1960s, there have been a number of Steve Conway LP and CD compilation albums issued collecting his recordings.
 These have continued to be released into the 2010s.